Bangladesh: Magistrate to lose job over journalist's 'midnight trial' and sentencing | Law-Order

 - Bangladesh

-A Bangladeshi high-powered administrative committee has suggested sacking an executive magistrate here for sentencing a journalist to one-year imprisonment, staging a ''midnight mobile court'' under a ''concocted charge'', officials and.
+A Bangladeshi high-powered administrative committee has suggested sacking an executive magistrate here for sentencing a journalist to one-year imprisonment, staging a ''midnight mobile court'' under a ''concocted charge'', officials said.

 The Public Administration Ministry's Investigation Committee simultaneously proposed punitive actions against the administrative chief or deputy commissioner and three other junior officers of northwestern Kurigram district for instigating or pressuring the magistrate to carry on the ''prejudiced actions''.

-Bangla Tribune newspaper's Kurigram correspondent Ariful Islam earned the wrath of the then deputy commissioner Sultana Parveen and several of her colleagues for his reports on malpractices in the district administration, mass circulation Bengali newspaper Prothom Alo reported.
+Bangla Tribune newspaper's Kurigram correspondent Ariful Islam earned the wrath of the then deputy commissioner Sultana Parveen and several of her colleagues for his reports on malpractices in the district administration, mass circulation Prothom Alo newspaper reported.

 The police detained Islam from his home on March 13 midnight last year and brought him before Executive Magistrate Rintu Bikash Chakma's ''mobile court'', which sentenced him to one-year imprisonment on allegations that half a bottle of liquor and 150 grams of cannabis were found in his possession.